byChatGPT/AlienInvasion/README.md

 ## Credits

-This game was created by [Your Name] as a learning project.
+This game was created by ChatGPT as a learning project.

 ## License